-Access Log - By default, the Access Log lists all failed attempts to access the camera but can be configured to list all connections to the camera, whether successful or not.
+attempts to access the camera but can be configured to list all connections to the camera, whether successful or not.
 Go to Support > Logs & Reports > Configuration and select the desired level of information from the list.
-See Configuration, on page 34 for more information.
-The Access Log is useful for various purposes such as tracking all access to the camera, simple web attraction tracking,
+See Configuration - From the drop-down lists, select the level of information to be added to the System Log and Access Log files and the permitted size of the log files., on page 32 for more information.